DylanScottCarroll/lodge_spec/01 Specification/03 Typing/08 Interface Intersection.md

 ### Merging Candidate Methods
 <u>This section needs to be expanded</u>

-For merging methods, candidacy is still determined by the name of the method, arguments are treated like setters, and return values are treated like getters.
+For merging methods, candidacy is still determined by the name of the method, but the type of a method is more complex.

+For the sake of flexibility, the names of method arguments are not considered at all, only their types.
+Due to their similarities arguments are treated as setters, and return values are treated as getters.
-For simplicity, method arguments are merged position-wise and their names are not considered at all.
-However, if two methods have matching argument names that are not positionally aligned, a compiler warning will

-This gets more complex when talking about optional parameters and variadic functions.
+#### Merging Argument Types
+The merging of method arguments begins at the first pair of positional arguments and merges their types, continuing until their is a failure or until one method is out of arguments.

+If one function has more positional arguments than another, the merge will fail unless the excess arguments are optional (have default values)

+#### Merging Keyword arguments
+If

+#### Implementation Note:

+Keyword arguments supplied statically in the code are compiled in the same way as arguments provided by keyword.